 Prerequisite: CHEM 50163 or permission of instructor.
-Significant advances in inorganic chemistry with emphasis upon material taken from recent literature.
-The subject matter will be fitted to the needs and interests of the class.
+Significant advances in inorganic chemistry with emphasis upon material taken interests of the class.

 CHEM 60123 - Chemistry of Heterocyclic Compounds

 Prerequisite: CHEM 50223 or equivalent.
 The synthesis and reactions of the principle heterocyclic systems, including some related natural products.